autonity/docs.autonity.org/reference/api/asm/acu/index.md

 title: "ACU Contract Interface"

 description: >
-  Auton Currency Unit Contract functions
+  Autonomous Currency Unit Contract functions
 ---

-Interfaces for interacting with the ASM Auton Currency Unit Contract functions using:
+Interfaces for interacting with the ASM Autonomous Currency Unit Contract functions using:

 - The `aut` command-line RPC client to submit calls to inspect state and state-affecting transactions.